RashidChy/kcd-workshop-gitops-argocd/README.md

 Login with the username "admin" and password admin password from secret.

 ## Install ArgoCD CLI

 Install ArgoCD Cli tool to connect argocd from terminal.
 The installation guidelines for each operating system are documented [here](https://argo-cd.readthedocs.io/en/stable/cli_installation/)

+You can found all the command reference of ArgoCD Cli from [here](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd/).

 ## Login to ArgoCD from CLI